MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 Use the Well-Architected Framework pillars to improve your Oracle on Azure IaaS workload in the following ways:

-- **Reliability**.
-An Oracle workload requires resiliency at the architecture layer.
+- **Reliability**: An Oracle workload requires resiliency at the architecture layer.
 Create a database and application architecture with high availability to process critical and non-critical business data.

-- **Security**.
-An Oracle workload might contain business-critical data.
+- **Security**: An Oracle workload might contain business-critical data.
 Most Oracle applications also require a Secure Shell (SSH) port.
 Secure your Oracle databases and applications with multiple security layers, including identity, access, input validation, data sovereignty, and encryption layers.
-- **Cost optimization**.
-An Oracle workload requires that you bring your own license.
+- **Cost optimization**: An Oracle workload requires that you bring your own license.
 You can generate an automatic workload repository (AWR) report to optimize costs.
 You can use the AWR report to determine the virtual machine (VM) SKU and storage that you need to meet performance requirements.
-- **Operational excellence**.
-An Oracle workload requires monitoring to meet productivity requirements.
+- **Operational excellence**: An Oracle workload requires monitoring to meet productivity requirements.
 Ensure that your Oracle workload meets operational excellence standards.
-- **Performance efficiency**.
-An Oracle workload's life cycle consists mostly of operational tasks.
+- **Performance efficiency**: An Oracle workload's life cycle consists mostly of operational tasks.
 Manage an Oracle workload so it remains performant and meets users' demands.
 You must also manage costs.

 ### Choose a migration approach

 There are various migration approaches that you can apply, depending on your migration requirements.
 Common migration tools include Oracle Data Guard, Oracle Recovery Manager (RMAN), Oracle GoldenGate, and Oracle Data Pump.
 We don't recommend Data Pump for a large volume of data.

 As part of your migration, it's important to ensure that your character set is the same and has the same endian so that cross-platform migrations can be properly assessed.
-For more information, see [Migration planning](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning).
+For more information, see [Migrate Oracle workloads to Azure IaaS](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-migration-planning).

 ## What are the key design areas?